Richard Chaplow: International career

 Chaplow has represented England internationally at a number of age groups including at under-19 level, as well as at under-20 level.

 On 22 January 2004, Chaplow was called up by England under-19 for the first time.
 Chaplow made his only England U19 appearance on 30 March 2004, in a 1–1 draw against Germany U19.

 Chaplow has also made one appearance for England under-21s.
 He became Burnley's first ever England under-21 international in February 2004, when he came off the bench on his debut against the Netherlands at the KC Stadium.

 After being in training for the England U20 side in August 2004, Chaplow was called up by the side for the first time on 11 October 2004.
 Chaplow then scored his first England U20 goal, in a friendly match against Netherlands U20 side.
 In October 2005 he captained the England under-20 side to a 2–2 draw with the Netherlands, in a match played at his former club Burnley's Turf Moor ground.

 Coaching career

 In August 2021, after three seasons as an assistant coach with Orange County SC, Chaplow was named interim head coach of the club.

 On 9 November 2021, Orange County removed the interim tag and made Chaplow the permanent head coach.
 Chaplow would lead OCSC to finish second in the Pacific Division, and advance to the USL Championship Final defeating Tampa Bay Rowdies at home, 3–1 in regulation.

+Chaplow was dismissed on 1 May 2023 after picking up just six points from the opening eight matches of the season.